Budget Friendly Fiber Arts for Your Classroom

 I enjoy fiber arts personally.
 My grandmother taught me how to knit and crochet as a small girl and the love for creating little tokens of love has stuck with me all these years, however, this isn’t my favorite subject to teach.
 I struggled for years to find a balance between allowing students to have a fiber “experience” and creating something that was actually worth spending the time working on.
 I felt knitting and loom work would be a good fit, and I wanted to share my passion with the classroom, but I wasn’t sure how to acquire the tools that I needed (on my ever dwindling budget) so that each student could have a personal experience knitting.
 Here is what I came up with:

 1. Finger-knitting.
 This is a great way to get students hooked on knitting with absolutely no tools required, except yarn.
 There are many variations, but this tutorial on finger-knitting is very simple and concise.
 The end result is a thin, knitted scarf that can be tied off or coiled and sewn together.
 Disclaimer: you will most likely receive finger-knitted gifts from students and classroom teachers will too (you might want to give them a heads up).
 Just wrap them around your neck or throw them on like a belt and make a fashion statement!
+The image below, along with another great tutorial, can be found at Little Bird SOS.

 2. Knitting with straws.
 Once students grasp finger-knitting, they might be ready to try using a straw loom.
 This project uses yarn, tape and drinking straws to make small beautiful pieces, such as a bracelet or bookmark.
 There is some set up involved, mainly cutting weft lengths and threading yarn through the straws, so it might work best for older elementary or middle school students.
 This video tutorial provides a nice step-by-step process.
 Money saving tip: check with your local fast food venders for straw donations.
 I like Sonic’s straws, they are nice and wide.